7 Biota

 - A detailed assessment of vegetation at a soil site can be made using the RECCE standard (Hurst et al. 2022).
 This is the method used by the NZ National Vegetation Survey, and it allows creation of a complete record of vegetation structure and species assemblage.
 Some elements of the RECCE standard have been adopted elsewhere in this manual, where relevant to describing the landscape and land surface (Section 4.4, Section 11.3).
 Note that considerable botanical experience is needed to apply the full RECCE standard correctly.

-- If the soil description is being completed in the context of an LUC assessment, use the NZLRI Vegetation Descriptions available in Appendix 3 of the LUC Survey Handbook (Lynn et al. 2009).
+- If the soil description is being completed in the context of a Land Use Capability (LUC) assessment, use the NZLRI Vegetation Descriptions available in Appendix 3 of the LUC Handbook (Lynn et al. 2009).
 This system describes a set of 49 vegetation communities commonly found in New Zealand, grouped into five broad structural categories (grasses, crops, scrub, forest, and herbaceous).
 Ability to identify key local species will be required to apply the system correctly.
-The system can also be used for rapid vegetation assessment during other soil mapping activities.
+The system can also be used for routine vegetation assessment during other soil mapping activities.

 Simpler systems that attempt to break vegetation communities into key structural classes are available, including the ‘Atkinson system’ recommended in the previous version of this manual.
 These are easy to apply but may not adequately discriminate between vegetation communities in a way that is soils-relevant.